-Everyone is talking about digital transformation, but there is a lot of confusion and misinformation about what the term means.
-Much more than just a buzzword and doing things “digitally,” digital transformation means reimagining your business and driving it forward in a better way.
+Everyone is talking about digital transformation, but there’s a lot of confusion and misinformation about what that term means.
+Much more than just a buzzword or doing things “digitally,” digital transformation means reimagining your business and driving it forward in a better way.

 When done correctly, digital transformation can fundamentally change how you deliver value to your customers.
 That’s what you need to focus on if you want to thrive in this market.
 Customers today have high expectations and a lot of options, so carefully considering your customer journey is critical to success.

 Before you get started, here’s an overview of what you need to know about digital transformation and how to continue to drive it forward:

 - More than just technology

 Digital transformation is the integration of technology into all areas of a business, fundamentally changing how you operate and deliver value to customers.

 It can often be confused with digitization or digitalization, but they are all different things altogether.

 Digitization is the process of taking information and converting it from a physical format to a digital one, like typing up paper notes and putting them into Microsoft Word or scanning into a PDF.

 Digitalization, on the other hand, uses these digital files to take the processes already in place and make them more efficient using the new digital format.
 Digitalization allows you to make your processes faster but doesn’t evolve the process itself.